How To Install WSL2 on Windows 10/11

 The requested operation is successful.
 Changes will not be effective until the system is rebooted.

-This command enables the required Windows features, installs the WSL2 kernel, sets WSL2 as the default version, and downloads Ubuntu.
-Restart your computer after it completes.
+This single command enables the required Windows features, installs the WSL2 kernel, sets WSL2 as the default version, and downloads Ubuntu.
+Restart your computer after it completes — the features are not active until after the restart.

-To install a different distribution instead of Ubuntu:
+How do I install a different Linux distribution instead of Ubuntu?

 # See available distributions